 The process of getting a home loan can seem confusing and stressful, particularly if you’re waiting on approval to make a home purchase unconditional.
-We’ve caught up with one of our branch managers to find out the process they go through when a customer applies for a loan.
+Here's a bit more insight into what happens at each stage of the home loan application process.

 Make sure you take the time to ask your lending specialist to explain anything along the way - as no question is silly - especially when lots of lending jargon could be involved.

 Remember, we offer a pre-approval service so you can shop for a property with more confidence.
 To organise a home loan pre-approval enquire online, call 13 14 22 or drop into your nearest branch and chat with one of our lending specialists.

 Once you’ve decided on the right product based on your needs you then have the option of applying for the home loan.
 Your application will be filled out and loaded onto our system.
 At this time forms will need to be signed, and a valuation of the property will be ordered if needed.

 Once we have all the necessary details for the loan application, it will be submitted into our system for assessment.
 Download our handy Applying for a Home Loan help guide to make sure you’ve got what you need.